department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 **To scan your photo using a flatbed scanner:**
 1. Place your photo face down on the scanner.
-2. Press <strong>Scan</strong> on the scanner or use your computer’s scan function to decide the photo’s file format, orientation, and resolution.
+2. Press Scan on the scanner or use your computer’s scan function to decide the photo’s file format, orientation, and resolution.
    <ul>
    <li>You can upload a photo in a jpeg, .png, .bmp, or .tiff file format for your Veteran ID Card.</li>
    <li>The photo you’re trying to scan should be at least 2 inches on each side so the photo isn’t blurry when printed on your card.</li>